-16. POLICY REVIEW
+20. POLICY REVIEW

-16.1.
-This policy will be reviewed in bi-annually.
-Earlier review may be required in response to exceptional circumstances, organisational change or relevant changes in legislation/guidance, as instructed by the senior manager responsible for this policy'.
+- 20.1.
+This policy will be reviewed in annually.
+Earlier review may be required in response to exceptional circumstances, organisational change or relevant changes in legislation / guidance, as instructed by the senior manager responsible for this policy'. - 20.2.
+This policy, once approved, will be shared with all staff through the staff newsletter, and published on the intranet.
+A team briefing will be provided to support this dissemination. - 20.3.
+'Breaches of this policy may be investigated and may result in the matter being treated as a disciplinary offence under the CCG's disciplinary procedure'.

-17. REFERENCES
+21. REFERENCES

-- 1Managing Conflicts of Interest in CCG NHS Federation & RCGP Centre for Commissioning - NHS England- Managing conflicts of interest where GP practices are potential providers of CCG-commissioned services - BMA's Ensuring Transparency & Probity Guidance - Institute of Chartered Secretaries & Administrators Chartered Secretaries Guidance Note 100618 June 2010 - NHS Wirral Commissioning/Procurement of Health Services Appendix D Approvals Process - Section 140 of the 2006 Health Act, as inserted by section 25 of the 2012 Act - Towards Establishment: Creating responsive and accountable CCGs together with Technical Appendix 1 - Managing conflicts of interest (NHS Commissioning Board February 2012) - Bribery Act 2010 - Policy on Business Conduct & Management of Conflicts of Interest template for CCGs developed by Internal Auditor, North Yorkshire Service.
+- Managing Conflicts of Interest in CCGs NHS Federation & RCGP Centre for Commissioning - Managing Conflicts of Interest: Revised Statutory Guidance for CCGs NHS England - June 2016 - NHS England- Managing conflicts of interest where GP practices are potential providers of CCG-commissioned services - BMA's Ensuring Transparency & Probity Guidance - Institute of Chartered Secretaries & Administrators Chartered

+Secretaries Guidance Note 100618 June 2010

+- NHS Wirral Commissioning/Procurement of Health Services Appendix D Approvals Process - Section 14O of the National Health Service Act 2006, as inserted by section 25 of the 2012 Act - The NHS (Procurement, Patient Choice and Competition)(No 2) Regulations 2013 (SI 2013 No 500) - Public Contracts Regulations 2006 - Towards Establishment: Creating responsive and accountable CCGs together with Technical Appendix 1 - Managing conflicts of interest (NHS Commissioning Board February 2012) - Bribery Act 2010 - Policy on Business Conduct & Management of Conflicts of Interest template for CCGs developed by Internal Auditor, North Yorkshire - The Seven Principles of Public Life (commonly known as the Nolan Principles) - The Good Governance Standards of Public Services - The Seven Key Principles of the NHS Constitution

-18. ASSOCIATED DOCUMENTS
+22. ASSOCIATED POLICIES

-- Vale of York CCG Constitution
+- NHS Vale of York CCG Constitution

+- COR01a Business Conduct Policy

-- Procurement Policy
+- COR05 Sponsorship Policy

-- Policy on Business Conduct
+- COR12 Whistleblowing Policy

-- Local Anti-Fraud, Bribery & Corruption Policy
+- COR13 Local Anti-Fraud, Bribery and Corruption Policy

-- Induction Policy
+- FIN01 Procurement Policy